elize21/dreadedbot/README.md

-# Dreadedbot by Fortunatus Mokaya
+# Dreadedbot by teslas mastermind

 English version of wabot-aq